Increasing client upselling

 “It’s given them more of a sense of responsibility, more discipline.
 The team have become much more commercially minded now.
 They understand margins.
 It’s also helped our account managers and account directors earn more from existing clients.”

 It would have been interesting if that Bain graph had analysed the service delivery gap into its constituent elements.
 How much of the gap was about the quality of the actual delivered work?
-And how much was about the flow of supporting information; the updates, the alerts and the feeling that the consultancy is not on top of everything?
-It's frustrating to see great work undermined by poor information flow, making upselling harder than it need be.
+And how much was about the flow of supporting information; the updates, the alerts and the feeling that the agency is not on top of everything?
+It's frustrating to see great creative work undermined by poor information flow, making upselling harder than it need be.